maisonceleste/GeneDesigner/README.md

 The program will then print out progress updates and ask for prompts as needed.

 ## How this program works
 I've used an E. coli codon probability chart to have the program select a codon for each amino acid in the sequence randomly, but with physiological probabilities.
+It then will go through and remove change neighboring codons where both are <15% probability.
 This increases sequence complexity which reduces the risk of the gene forming secondary structures that inhibit expression.
 The program will check for and add start codons, add a 10xHis-tag if requested, and check for and add stop codons.